ELETTRA-SincrotroneTrieste/cumbia-libs/README.UBUNTU.md

 Install the qt5 libraries for graphical applications, the *qt designer* and the *qt creator* ide

-> sudo apt-get install qt5-default qtcreator
+> sudo apt-get install qt5-default qtcreator libqt5x11extras5-dev qttools5-dev

 Qt version *5.9.5* and *qtcreator* version *4.5.2* will be installed.

+- libqt5x11extras5-dev provides the QT module *x11extras*, needed by the qumbia-plugins/qt-designer
+- qttools5-dev provides the QT module *designer*, needed by the qumbia-plugins/qt-designer

 ### Qwt libraries: widgets for technical applications